 Some Federal regulations regarding controlled substances address unique scenarios a physician may encounter while others are only applicable in certain situations.
 Examples of such regulations are discussed here and on the following pages.

-This section discusses the laws and required physician certifications concerning the treatment of pain for currently or previously narcotic-addicted patients.
+This section discusses the laws and required provider certifications concerning the treatment of pain for currently or previously narcotic-addicted patients.

 The Drug Enforcement Administration (DEA) is revising its regulations to provide practitioners with the option of writing prescriptions for controlled substances electronically.
 The regulations will also permit pharmacies to receive, dispense, and archive these electronic prescriptions.
 These regulations are in addition to, not a replacement of, the existing rules.
 The regulations provide pharmacies, hospitals, and practitioners with the ability to use modern technology for controlled substance prescriptions while maintaining the closed system of controls on controlled substances dispensing; additionally, the regulations will reduce paperwork for DEA registrants who dispense controlled substances and have the potential to reduce prescription forgery.
 The regulations will also have the potential to reduce the number of prescription errors caused by illegible handwriting and misunderstood oral prescriptions.
 Moreover, they will help both pharmacies and hospitals to integrate prescription records into other medical records more directly, which may increase efficiency, and potentially reduce the amount of time patients spend waiting to have their prescriptions filled.